Skip Global navigation and goto content

 4. Red Cross

-Make a Disaster Preparedness Plan!
+Make a Disaster Preparedness Plan

-Print the St. Johns County
+St. Johns County

 Hurricane Preparedness Guide

 Remember, it only takes one storm to change your life and community.
-For more information on hurricane preparedness in St. Johns County, visit: St. Johns County Emergency Management – Hurricane Preparedness.

-Stay Informed this Hurricane Season
+Stay Informed

-St. Johns County Emergency Notification System:
+Alert St. Johns – Emergency Notification System

-The Alert St. Johns system will replace the Code Red notification System, so it is imperative that residents sign up for these critical notifications.
+The Alert St. Johns system will replace the Code Red notification system, so it is imperative that residents sign up for these critical notifications.

 PLEASE NOTE: Some addresses within St. Johns County may not be immediately recognized by the Alert St. Johns system.
 If yours is one of them, follow the instructions to have your address added manually.